- A Guide to Good and Bad Luck Omens in Poland

 This implies a ‘dry spell’ or a period without orgasms.

-R is for luck
+R is for Luck in Poland

 Marriages occur at any and all times of the year, either in pompous, painstakingly organized parties or simple civil ceremonies.